alejandroaisam/Football-and-Troubles/README.md

 ## 2. Aggregating

-At this step, the different dataframes are merged into an unified table; independent, dependent and control variables are created and joined into a single file.
+At this step, the different dataframes are merged into an unified table; independent, dependent and control variables are joined into a single file.
 The result is the final dataframe which accounts for the desired unit of observation: week district.

 ## 3. Derry City FC analysis